Braces for Children

 What’s involved when a child gets braces?

-The process of orthodontic braces for children includes an appointment with an orthodontist.
-The orthodontist will examine your child’s teeth, jaw, and facial structure to determine if they have enough room in the mouth to straighten their teeth without any problems.
+During the initial consultation, your orthodontist will take a close look at your child’s teeth, jaw, and facial structure in order to determine if there’s enough room in the mouth to straighten the teeth without any issues.
+It’s all about creating a healthy and confident smile!

-The orthodontist conducts a visual examination of the child’s teeth initially, which is accompanied by panoramic X-rays, study models (bite impressions), and computer-generated images of the head and neck.
-These early assessments are a crucial step in the orthodontic treatment process because they help the orthodontist determine what needs to be done and plan the most effective course of action.
+During the examination, the orthodontist will start with a visual inspection of your child’s teeth.
+They may also take panoramic X-rays, study models (cool bite impressions!), and computer-generated images of the head and neck.
+These initial assessments are super important because they help the orthodontist figure out the best plan of action.

 Here is a brief overview of some of the main types of orthodontic appliances used on children:

-If you want to know more about children’s braces, visit our dental & orthodontics office today.
+If you have any questions or concerns about children’s braces, visit our dental & orthodontics office today.